-Many women carry the invisible barrier of generational shame: our inability to believe that our brilliance is worthy of sharing with the world.
-What we stand for and how we want to embrace our lives and careers have incredible value.
+Many women carry the invisible barrier of generational shame: our inability to believe in our own brilliance.
+What we stand for and how we want to embrace our lives and careers have incredible value but we inclined to believe the old narrative that says that feminine way has no value.
 So many women (and men) fail to see the value in the feminine to the detriment of their personal creativity and that of the companies they work for.

 After finishing my MSc degree in Economics and International Business I thought success was a fancy title, a big car and walking around corporate corridors in an expensive suit and high heels.
 I imagined feminine power to be a female version of the masculine – the power woman – and for a while I embodied it well.

 My career choices have always taken me to many great adventures.
 I’ve lived in Poland, Holland, Belgium, Switzerland and the UK.
 I have travelled around the world and thrown myself outside my comfort zone on many occasion gaining experience from LA to Hong Kong.